jprusik/custom-yt-embed/README.md

 Purpose
 -------
-YouTube embeds are surprisingly versatile; there are numerous URL parameters to allow customization, but they can become unwieldy fast, and Google is constantly deprecating and adding tags without any kind of documentation.
-To solve this, I've put together this JavaScript tool which generates embed codes for any number of customization options, updated regularly with all known, working, and relevant embed parameters.
+YouTube embeds are surprisingly versatile; there are numerous URL parameters to allow customization, but they can become unwieldy fast.
+To solve this, I've put together this JavaScript tool which generates embed codes for all known, working, and relevant embed parameters.

 Usage
 -----
-To see the tool in action, you can find a working example [here](http://jprusik.github.com/custom-yt-embed/index.html).
+To see the tool in action, you can find a working example [here](https://jprusik.github.io/custom-yt-embed/index.html).
+(The legacy version of the tool is [here](https://jprusik.github.io/custom-yt-embed/index.html).)

-The `generate()` function can be called on page load, button click, or however else you wish.
-This will take the values from each field and parse the YouTube embed syntax accordingly.
+Upon option changes, the form value from each field will update the YouTube embed code and previews.
+An API request to [Google's YouTube data feed](https://developers.google.com/youtube/v3/) will also fire, and present additional information about the video upon a successful request.

+The "Search term playlist" value will generate a playlist based on the results of a search of the term you entered.

+The "On-the-fly playlist" value will generate a playlist based on comma-separated values of YouTube video ids.

+Both playlist options will begin playing videos in the playlist directly after the currently active video.
+You can also access the playlist menu in the video embed itself.

 The "Custom Parameter" field allows for parameters not supported by this tool to be easily included in the embed code output.